What are the 3 Essential LEED Certification Building Requirements for AEC Projects?

 Project size requirements vary depending on the specific LEED rating system and project type.
 These LEED certification building requirements define the minimum and maximum size thresholds that a project must fall within to be eligible for certification.
 Meeting project size requirements ensures that LEED-certified projects are of a substantial size, and capable of making a meaningful environmental impact

-Leed certification for buildings
+leed certification for buildings

 Mentioned below are the minimum project sizes as per LEED certification building requirements.